-Prior to the campaign costing period, PBO will host costing workshops for parties and their staff.
-These workshops will provide an overview of cost estimates, the requirements when submitting requests, and the timeline and protocols for fulfilment of requests during the campaign costing period.
+Prior to the campaign proposal costing period, PBO will host costing workshops for parties and their staff.
+These workshops will provide an overview of cost estimates, the requirements when submitting requests, and the timeline and protocols for fulfilment of requests during the campaign proposal costing period.

 These workshops will be held separately for each party and interested independent members so that technical questions related to procedures may be clarified.
 Costing workshops will play an important role in ensuring that the costing framework runs smoothly, as communication during the costing period will be limited.
+These workshops will be established well in advance of fixed-date elections.
+For snap elections, the PBO will endeavour to offer workshops as early in the process as possible.

-Designation of a costing coordinator at OPBO
+Designation of a costing coordinator

-Prior to the campaign costing period, the PBO will notify parties of a PBO executive who will serve as a single point of contact, the party's costing coordinator, through which all costing requests from the party and communication will be conducted.
+As noted earlier, prior to the campaign costing period, the PBO will notify parties of a PBO executive who will serve as a single point of contact, the party's costing coordinator, through which all costing requests from the party and all communication will be conducted.

-The costing coordinator's role is to communicate with parties and remove details of party affiliation from requests, ensuring that analysts do not know from which party a request has originated.
+The costing coordinator's role is to communicate with parties and remove details of party affiliation from requests, ensuring that analysts do not know the identity of a requester of a costing.
 The costing coordinator will also limit knowledge of the request to those who need to be involved in the costing.